40ants/cl-telegram-bot/README.md

     Make direct API request using Drakma.
 Use for debugging only.

-- function [`(get-updates bot &key limit timeout)`](https://core.telegram.org/bots/api#getupdates)
+- function [`(get-updates bot &key limit timeout)`](https://core.telegram.org/bots/api#getupdates) Returns a vector of updates as CLOS objects.

     NOTE: The offset parameter is omitted as it is internally managed by the cl-telegram-bot:bot class.